miamtech/miam-sdk/miam-sdk-doc/docs/android/overview/initialisation.md

    To get full list of user feature check [**User handler**](../advanced/user-configuration).
 :::

-## Set store
+## Store setup

-Has user you acn inform the SDK whenever the user selected store changes :
+Has user you can inform the SDK whenever the user selected store changes :

 ```kotlin
 import com.miam.kmmMiamCore.handler.PointOfSaleHandler